netspective-labs/home-polyglot/README.md

 [tea](https://github.com/teaxyz/cli) claims to be _the next generation, cross‐platform package manager_ replacing `brew`, `winget`, etc. At our convenience (and as `tea` matures) we should evaluate whether it's the right next package manager for us.

+## Evaluate Jetpack devbox if we don't end up using `tea` or `asdf` is not enough

+We should consider [devbox](https://jetpack.io/devbox) as our nix-based project-specific package manager to install languages and utilities which require more complex package management than what `asdf` can handle. [jetpack.io devbox](https://www.jetpack.io/devbox) should be evaluated after `tea` because it uses `nix` and supports generating IaC artifacts like Dockerfile.

-## Install nix-shell as part of bootstrap
+### Install nix-shell as part of bootstrap

 As we start to use more `nix` capabilities, consider installing `nix-shell` as part of `bootstrap-admin-*.sh`.
 Since `devbox` and other home managers depend on Nix anyway, it probably makes sense to manage `nix` core separately from `devbox`, et. al.